Ali and Nino: Plot

 It is the early 1910s in Baku, Azerbaijan, under Russian control.
 Ali Khan Shirvanshir and Nino Kipiani are both still at school, but have loved each other for many years.
-He belongs to a distinguished Azerbaijani Muslim family (of Persian ancestry).
+He belongs to a distinguished Azerbaijani Muslim family.
 Despite his European education, he feels deeply that he is Asian.
 She belongs to a distinguished Georgian family, and the Russian authorities have permitted her to use the title 'Princess'.
 She is a Christian, and culturally European.

 The novel is related in the first person by Ali.
 There are detailed descriptions of the locales and their customs.

 Russia goes to war (in 1914); some of Ali's Muslim friends eagerly join the Russian army, but he feels it is a Christians' war.
 Then the Ottoman Empire (Turkey) declares war on Russia; the Ottomans are Muslim, but Sunnites, while the Azerbaijanis are Shiites.
 There is bafflement, and uncertainty about the future.

 Ali's father permits him to marry Nino.
 Nino's father permits her to marry in a year's time, when she has finished school; his permission is apparently partly thanks to the persuasion of Ali's friend Melek Nacharyan, a (Christian) Armenian.
 But, totally unexpectedly, Nacharyan kidnaps Nino, persuading her that she will be safe with him whatever happens in the war, and drives away from Baku with her.
 On the unpaved road, Ali overtakes his car on horseback, and stabs him to death.
 He is entitled to kill Nino as well, but spares her, and orders his companions not to harm her.

 To escape the revenge of Nacharyan's family, Ali hides in a mountain village in Dagestan.
 After a time, Nino joins him; they still love each other.
 They are married, and live in blissful poverty.
 Then the news comes: the Tsar has been deposed, the government of Baku has evaporated, and all the Nacharyan family have left.
 Ali and Nino return to Baku.